mystoev/varba7/README.md

 ### Features

 - [ ] Refactor
-  - [ ] Unify IPs, ports and domain, while in dev and in prod
   - [ ] Start in prod when on home server
   - [ ] Change the 5173 port after refactor
 - [ ] CI/CD